kimble4/CrossMgr/SprintTimer/helptxt/Results.md

 Field|Description
 :----|:----------
-Pos|The rider's position, or status if DNF, DNS or DQ.
+Pos|The rider's position, or status if NP, DNF, DNS or DQ.
 The status can be changed by right-clicking on the relevant row.
 Bib|The rider's bib number.
 Name|The rider's name.
 Team|The rider's team.